An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 Up till now only one episode of the letter has been checked up.
 It concerned Lisa-Marie and the surprising news that Michael was involved with Debbie and made her pregnant even when he was still married to Lisa.

 This seems to be a closely guarded secret of Lisa-Marie and we even know why.
 For the royal princess she really is it was a complete insult to find that her husband was having a baby by another woman while he was still married to her.
 And what a woman too!
 Some nurse who was ten years her older!
-Not that she is not pretty but the whole thing is still totally unimaginable…
+Not that she was not pretty but the whole thing was still totally unimaginable to LMP…

 Let me refresh your memory about the circumstances and time of a major split between Michael and Lisa-Marie.